AndreyDarik/ParserVK/README.md

 # 📞Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at andreidarik19@gmail.com.
+If you have any questions or suggestions, feel free to contact the project maintainer at andreidarik19@gmail.com or Telegram account @Insid1ous.

 We hope VK Parser simplifies your data parsing tasks in the VKontakte social network.
 Happy parsing!